BamCutie/Game-Dev-Project/README.md

   Prepare for an adventure that seamlessly blends gaming and history, where the fate of Stickman hangs in the balance.
 Dive into "Stickman Saga" and rewrite the story!

-  You can view the initial game play video here ( https://bit.ly/InitialProjectVideo )
+  You can view the initial game play video here ( https://bit.ly/InitialProjectVideo ).
+Please note that this video provides a glimpse into the game but doesn't showcase all features and environments.

+Download the Full Game:
+To experience the complete game with all its features and environments, download "Stickman Saga."
+The initial gameplay video merely scratches the surface of the thrilling journey that awaits you.

+Additional Notes:
+For technical support or inquiries, contact us at [  Stickman_Saga@gmail.com ].

 ## Table of Contents